archerja/ntt/README.md

 # ntt.py - NAME THAT TUNE

-This python3 script will create a list of local songs to use in a simple "Name That Tune" game.
+This python3 script will create a menu from a list of local songs to use in a simple "Name That Tune" game.

 ```
 :'##::: ##::::'###::::'##::::'##:'########:::::::::::::::::::::